 The ancient Taoist practice of chi nei tsang (CNT) combines abdominal massage, acupressure, breathing techniques, meditation, and sound and color therapies to clear energy blockages in the body.

 Why focus on massaging the abdomen?
 The theory underlying CNT is that a clear and direct connection exists between your abdomen and your health.

 Western medicine agrees that the brain and gastrointestinal (GI) system communicate directly with each other and calls that communication the gut-brain connection.
 In fact, Harvard Health Publications states that the brain and GI system are connected "so intimately that they should be viewed as one system, rather than two."

-CNT posits that health problems often show up first in the navel area.
+An underlying theory of CNT is health problems often show up first in the navel area.
 When that area is out of balance, the navel becomes tight or twisted with lines of stress that reach out and affect the other organs.
 Thus, massaging the area around the navel can address issues in other parts of your body.